camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 * `HistoricTaskInstances` containing information about current and past (completed and deleted) task instances.
 * `HistoricDetails` containing various kinds of information related to either a historic process instances, an activity instance or a task instance.
 * `HistoricIncidents` containing information about current and past (ie. deleted or resolved) incidents.
 * `UserOperationLogEntry` log entry containing information about an operation performed by a user.
-This is used for logging actions such as creating a new task, completing a task, ...
+This is used for logging actions such as creating a new task, completing a task, etc.

 ### Querying History